Skip to Content

 The most heavenly campgrounds for stargazing in Florida have dark skies in lonely places, well away from the ambient light of populated areas, and it’s a better experience if you can camp overnight under the stars.

-Skies are darkest with the “new moon,” which actually means no moonglow.
-When the moon is not visible, you experience the darkest skies, allowing the galaxies to shine.
+Skies are darkest with the “new moon,” which actually means no moon, allowing the galaxies to shine.

 Night Sky Map.
 This link will take you to www.timeanddate.com/astronomy/night/ where today’s map of your local night sky will be displayed with viewing times for visible planets and constellations, depending on your web browser’s location settings.